Stacked-Org/stacked-docs/docs/basics-in-depth/services.md

 ### App Service

 An App Service (for lack of a better name) is where your business logic lies.
-These types of services orchastrate the interaction between Facade services to complete some domain (business) logic.
+These types of services orchestrate the interaction between Facade services to complete some domain (business) logic.
 Take for example an `ArtistService` that has a function that does the following:

 - Check if a user is logged in
 - Fetch artists when a user is logged in